tomedunn/the-finished-book/_theory/encounter-multiplier-p1/encounter-multiplier-p1.md

     \label{eq:encounter-multiplier-approx-single-target}
 \end{align}

-This is plotted in Fig. <a href="#fig:encounter-multiplier-approx-single" class="fig-ref">3</a> below for a range of NPC group sizes.
+This is plotted in Fig. \figref{fig:encounter-multiplier-approx-single} below for a range of NPC group sizes.

 <figure id="fig:encounter-multiplier-approx-single">
     {% include_relative fig-encounter-approximate-general-single-target-small.html %}
     {% include_relative fig-encounter-approximate-general-single-target-large.html %}
-    <figcaption>Figure 3: Encounter multiplier for single target strategies calculated using Eqn. \eqref{eq:encounter-multiplier-approx-single-target} for identical NPCs.</figcaption>
+    <figcaption>Encounter multiplier for single target strategies calculated using Eqn. \eqref{eq:encounter-multiplier-approx-single-target} for identical NPCs.</figcaption>
 </figure>

 For groups of three NPCs or fewer, this single target encounter multiplier matches what's given by the DMG exactly.
 However, for more than three NPCs the single target strategy clearly predicts a harder encounter than the DMG does.
 In order to bring the encounter multiplier down, strategies that target multiple NPCs at once are needed.